-The Company, the initial Subsidiary Guarantor Pledgor, the Security Agent, the trustee with respect to the 2016 Notes, the trustee with respect to the February 2018 Notes and the trustee with respect to the July 2018 Notes, have entered into an intercreditor agreement dated June 15, 2017, as amended or supplemented from time to time (the "Intercreditor Agreement").
+The Company, the initial Subsidiary Guarantor Pledgor, the Security Agent, the trustee with respect to the 2016 Notes, the trustee with respect to the February 2018 Notes, the trustee with respect to the July 2018 Notes and the trustee with respect to the January 2019 Notes, have entered into an intercreditor agreement dated June 15, 2017, as amended or supplemented from time to time (the "Intercreditor Agreement").
 The trustee for the Notes will accede to the Intercreditor Agreement on the Original Issue Date.
-This Intercreditor Agreement provides that the security interests held in the Collateral will be shared on a pari passu basis among the holders of the 2016 Notes, the holders of the February 2018 Notes the holders of the July 2018 Notes, the holders of the Notes and the holders of other Permitted Pari Passu Secured Indebtedness.
+This Intercreditor Agreement provides that the security interests held in the Collateral will be shared on a pari passu basis among the holders of the 2016 Notes, the holders of the February 2018 Notes, the holders of the July 2018 Notes, the holders of the July 2018 Notes, the holders of the Notes and the holders of other Permitted Pari Passu Secured Indebtedness.